JiaxuanTW/JiaxuanTW/README.md

 <h2>About Me</h2>
 <p>
 Hi, I am Jiaxuan, a sophomore student in Dept. Computer Science and Information Engineering at National University of Kaohsiung.
 Currently, I serve as a Developer Student Clubs Lead at my University.
 My primary programming languages are C++ and Python.
-I am now focusing on mobile application development, including web apps and flutter, also having great interest in UI design.
+I am now focusing on mobile application development, including web apps and Flutter, also having a great interest in UI design.
 </p><br>

 - 🔭 I’m currently working on **[NUK Course Selection Tool](https://github.com/JiaxuanTW/NUK-Course-Selection-Tool)**, helping hundreds of my classmates